sharatkatz/Getting-and-Cleaning-Data/CodeBook.md

 Then mean of selected features was taken for each subject falling under each activity.

+11880 mean values are calculated as dataset has dimensions - 30 (subjects) X 6 (activity types) and 66 (features).

 Measures for which mean was calculated are:

 1-tBodyAcc-mean()-X;